To make it in today’s highly competitive job market, you need relevant academic qualifications in your area of specialization.

-Are you a recent accounting graduate looking for career opportunities in the corporate world?
+Are you an accounting graduate looking for career opportunities in the corporate world?
 Then this article is meant for you.

 The successful completion of your course(s) is not the end of the journey.
-It’s actually the beginning.
-To make it in today’s highly competitive job market, you not only need relevant academic qualifications in your area of specialization, but you also require other skills that are not taught in school.
+It’s the beginning.
+To make it in today’s highly competitive job market, you need relevant academic qualifications in your area of specialization.
+Still, you also require other skills that are not taught in school.
 This means you need to be both book-smart and street-smart.
 Being street-smart means, you have to know how to survive in the real world where competition and opportunities are few.

 To acquire work-related skills such as interpersonal skills, the ability to work with various software, or a successful engagement of clients and other stakeholders, you need career experience where you get to learn on the job.